henriwoodcock/henriwoodcock.github.io/_posts/2020-06-07-Automatic-Asset-Classification.md

 title: Automatic Asset Classification
 mathjax: true
 project: true
-description: Using neural networks to classify flood defence assets.
-With clistering to find underlying attributes.
+description: This project uses neural networks to classify flood defence assets and achieves an accuracy of 90%.
+Clustering is then used to extend this with underlying asset attributes.
 ---

 <div class="message">